JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics

 We use CMC, Contrastive Multiview Coding \citep{tian2020contrastive}, to learn view-invariant information across different views of the data and produce embeddings in a joint embedding space.
-Recent work in contrastive learning \citep{chen2020simple, tian2020contrastive, khosla2020supervised} has extended the Siamese network approach significantly.
-Broadly speaking, in all these approaches the key question is how to generate the paired views (either appearing naturally or generated via data augmentation); and how to ensure that paired views end up close together in the joint embedding space.
+CMC utilizes Normalized Temperature-scaled Cross-Entropy (InfoNCE) Loss, which incentivizes the model to distinguish true positive pairs from all possible negative pairs in a batch by maximizing the similarity between positive pairs while minimizing similarity with negatives.
+To assess the closeness of a given pair, CMC relies on a temperature-scaled cosine similarity as a discriminating function.
+The temperature is a model hyperparameter that controls the sharpness of similarity scores, where lower values sharpens the distinction between positive and negative pairs.
+In contrast, the recent contrastive-learning based joint-embedding model CMSSP \citep{chen2024cmssp} applies cross-entropy loss to the dot product of spectral and molecular embeddings after softmax, aiming for high embedding similarity for positives and low embedding similarity for negatives.
+Broadly speaking, in all contrastive learning approaches, e.g., \citep{chen2020simple, tian2020contrastive, khosla2020supervised}, the key question is how to generate the paired views (either appearing naturally or generated via data augmentation); and how to ensure that paired views end up close together in the joint embedding space.